Skip to article frontmatterSkip to article content

 Molecular Dynamics

 If we have a system of particles, we can simulate the dynamics of the system by solving the equations of motion for each particle.
 This is called molecular dynamics.
 The equations of motion are given by Newton’s second law of motion, which states that the force acting on a particle is equal to the rate of change of its momentum.
-The force acting on a particle is given by the gradient of the potential energy function, which depends on the positions of all the particles in the system.
+The force acting on a particle is given by the negative gradient of the potential energy function, which depends on the positions of all the particles in the system.
 By solving the equations of motion for each particle, we can simulate the dynamics of the system and study its behavior over time.

 Verlet Integration